OriginalAlien/Discord-Closed-Messages-Finder/README.md

 # About

 Closed a DM with a long-forgotten friend and can’t remember their username or user ID or blocked them?
-This tool helps you recover that information using Discord’s local affinity cache.
+This tool tries to helps you recover that information using Discord’s local affinity cache.

 ---